UNITED STATES

 Reclassifications

-Certain reclassifications have been made to the amounts in prior periods in order to conform to the current period's presentation.
-A reclassification has been made to the stock balances on the consolidated statement of stockholders’ equity in prior periods in order to conform to the current period's presentation.
+Certain reclassifications have been made to the amounts reported in the prior period in order to conform to the current period's presentation.
+A reclassification has been made to certain expenses reported on the consolidated statements of operations in the prior period in order to conform to the current period's presentation.
+The reclassifications had no material effect on earnings per share.

 Revenue Recognition and Allowances

 Patient Care Revenue.
-ASC Topic 606, Revenue from Contracts with Customers requires a company to recognize revenue when the company transfers control of promised goods and services to a customer.
+Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers, requires a company to recognize revenue when the company transfers control of promised goods and services to a customer.
 Revenue is recognized in an amount that reflects the consideration to which a company expects to receive in exchange for such goods and services.
 Revenue from our Healthcare Services business segment is derived from services rendered to patients in the Meadowood and Glenvue facilities.
-The Company receives payments from the following sources for services rendered in our facilities: (i) the federal government under the Medicare program administered by the CMS; (ii) state governments under their respective Medicaid and similar programs; (iii) commercial insurers; and (iv) individual patients and clients.
-The vast majority of the revenue the Company recognizes is from government sources.
-The Company determines the transaction price based on established billing rates reduced by contractual adjustments provided to third-party payors, discounts provided to uninsured patients and other price concessions.
-Contractual adjustments and discounts are based on contractual agreements, discount policies and historical experience.
-The Company recognizes revenue at the amount that reflects the consideration the Company expects to receive in exchange for the services provided.
-These amounts are due from residents or third-party payors and include variable consideration for retroactive adjustments from estimated reimbursements, if any, under reimbursement programs.
-Performance obligations are determined based on the nature of the services provided.
-Revenue is recognized as performance obligations are
+The Company receives payments from the following sources for services rendered in our facilities: (i) the federal government under the Medicare program administered by the Centers for Medicare and Medicaid Services ("CMS"); (ii) state governments under their respective Medicaid and similar programs; (iii) commercial insurers; and (iv) individual patients and clients.
+The vast majority (greater than

 8

-satisfied.
-Estimated uncollectable amounts due from patients are generally considered implicit price concessions that are a direct reduction to net operating revenues.
+nature of the services provided are determined based on the nature of the services provided.
+Estimated uncollectible amounts due from patients are generally considered implicit price concessions that are a direct reduction to net patient care revenues.

 Allowances.
-The Company assesses the collectability of its rent receivables, including straight-line rent receivables, working capital loans to tenants and patient reimbursement.
+The Company assesses the collectability of its rent receivables, including straight-line rent receivables and working capital loans to tenants.
 The Company bases its assessment of the collectability of rent receivables and working capital loans to tenants on several factors, including payment history, the financial strength of the tenant and any guarantors, the value of the underlying collateral, and current economic conditions.
-If the Company's evaluation of these factors indicates it is probable that the Company will be unable to receive the rent payments or payments on a working capital loan, then the Company provides a reserve against the recognized straight-line rent receivable asset or working capital loan for the portion that we estimate may not be recovered.
+If the Company’s evaluation of these factors indicates it is probable that the Company will be unable to receive the rent payments or payments on a working capital loan, then the Company provides a reserve against the recognized straight-line rent receivable asset or working capital loan for the portion that we estimate may not be recovered.
 Payments received on impaired loans are applied against the allowance.
-If the Company changes its assumptions or estimates regarding the collectability of future rent payments, then the Company may adjust its reserve to the rental or interest revenue recognized in the period the Company makes such change.
-See Note 6 – Leases.
-Regarding patient reimbursements, the Company assesses the patient receivable based on payor type and age of the receivable amongst several other factors.
+If the Company changes its assumptions or estimates regarding the collectability of future rent payments required by a lease or required from a working capital loan to a tenant, then the Company may adjust its reserve to increase or reduce the rental revenue or interest revenue from working capital loans to tenants recognized in the period the Company makes such change in its assumptions or estimates.
+See Note 7 – Leases.
 The Company has reserved for approximately

 The following table presents the Company's Accounts receivable, net of allowance for the periods presented: